Joseph-D98/Team-Profile-Generator/README.md

   ## Description
 A command line application used to dynamically generate a display of an engineering team.
 Users are prompted for team member such as position, name, email, gitHub, and more.
 Once a user completes their team, an HTML file is created that displays the team information in a easy and concise format.

+  ## Execution
+  To execute, run the following command: node index.js

   ## Installation
   Packages required to run this program are: Inquirer, Jest